InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Implementation Details

+\textbf{attribute decoding network.} The attribute decoding network is composed of four different branches, including the color branch $\mathbf{\Phi}_c$, opacity branch $\mathbf{\Phi}_o$, and branches for the covariance $\mathbf{\Phi}_s$ and $\mathbf{\Phi}_q$.
+They are all implemented by MLPs with RELU activation.
+The detailed structure is illustrated in Fig.~\ref{fig:arc}, where the output activation of different branches is inspired from~\citet{Lu2023ScaffoldGSS3}.
+The centroid $x$ of each Gaussian is initialized by the pre-computed point cloud from SfM points~\citep{ozyecsil2017survey} and separately optimized.
+The hidden dimension of each feature is $32$ and initialized to be zero.

-During training, we set the hyperparameters $\lambda_r=0.1$ and $\lambda_{norm}=1.0$.
-We adopt the Adam optimizer~\cite{kingma2014adam} when shaping the motion network, with a learning rate of $0.001$.
-The gradient that we use to shape the motion network is $\partial h = \frac{\partial h^{(l)}}{\partial W^{(l)}}$ with $l=4$, namely, the weight of the linear layer before the final output layer.
-We train the network for $400$ iterations and sample a batch of $512$ 3D Gaussians at each iteration to compute the training loss.
+\textbf{Training hyperparamters.} During training, we set the hyperparameters $\lambda_{MI}=0.1$, $\lambda_{R}=0.1$ and $k=5$.
+We adopt the Adam optimizer~\cite{kingma2014adam} when shaping the attribute decoding network, with a learning rate of $0.01$.
+The gradient that we use to shape the motion network is $\partial h = \frac{\partial h^{(l)}}{\partial W^{(l)}}$ of each branch by default, where $l$ is the linear layer before the final output layer.
+We train the network for $1500$ iterations, sampling a random view and a batch of $512$ 3D Gaussians at each iteration to compute the training loss.